-- C. AT&T Should Pay A Properly Calculated New Telecom Rate And Be Refunded Its Overpayments. - Commission's new telecom rate presumption and the standard it adopted in 2011, Duke Energy Florida must charge AT&T a properly calculated new telecom rate determined in accordance with 47 C.F.R. § 1.1406(d)(2).
-Reference to Energy Florida's poles are \$4.56, \$4.46, \$4.51, \$4.78, and \$4.54 per pole for the 2015 through 2019 rental years, respectively, which comprise the applicable 5-year statute of limitations period.
-These rates were calculated using Duke Energy Florida's FERC Form 1 data, Duke Energy Florida's most recently filed rate of return data, the distribution pole counts and distribution plant depreciation rate used by Duke Energy Florida when invoicing AT&T, and the Commission's presumptive inputs for pole height (37.5 feet), unusable space (24 feet), space occupied by AT&T (1 foot), average number of attaching entities in an urbanized area (5), and electric utility appurtenance factor (15%). - 32.
-The Commission should order Duke Energy Florida to refund the millions of dollars that AT&T has paid in excess of the just and reasonable rate, "plus interest, consistent with the applicable statute of limitations."
-The applicable statute of limitations is 5 years because this action involves a Florida contract, and the Commission treats disputes involving the
+C. AT&T Should Pay A Properly Calculated New Telecom Rate And Be Refunded Its Overpayments.

+31. Because the new telecom rate is the just and reasonable rate under the Commission's new telecom rate presumption and the standard it adopted in 2011, Duke Energy Florida must charge AT&T a properly calculated new telecom rate determined in accordance with 47 C.F.R. § 1.1406(d)(2).86 The best data available to AT&T shows that the applicable new telecom rates for AT&T's use of Duke Energy Florida's poles are \$4.56, \$4.46, \$4.51, \$4.78, and \$4.54 per pole for the 2015 through 2019 rental years, respectively, which comprise the applicable 5-year statute of limitations period.87 These rates were calculated using Duke Energy Florida's FERC Form 1 data, Duke Energy Florida's most recently filed rate of return data, the distribution pole counts and distribution plant depreciation rate used by Duke Energy Florida when invoicing AT&T, and the Commission's presumptive inputs for pole height (37.5 feet), unusable space (24 feet), space occupied by AT&T (1 foot), average number of attaching entities in an urbanized area (5), and electric utility appurtenance factor (15%).88

+32. The Commission should order Duke Energy Florida to refund the millions of dollars that AT&T has paid in excess of the just and reasonable rate, "plus interest, consistent with the applicable statute of limitations."89 The applicable statute of limitations is 5 years because this action involves a Florida contract, and the Commission treats disputes involving the